rysavy-ondrej/Distance/README.md

 [vagrant@localhost pcaps]$
 ```

-While it is still too early to evaluate performance here are some preliminary results measured for DNS diagnostic ruleset:
+While it is still too early to evaluate the performance, the following table contains some preliminary results measured for the DNS diagnostic ruleset (just 4 rules):

 | Input size    | DNS packets        | TShark DNS decoding | Rules Evaluation Time | Detected Issues |
 | ------------- | ------------------ | ------------------- | --------------------- | --------------- |